 In the example below, all year 9 students will be able to see only the Romeo & Juliet and Lord of the Flies topics in Educake.
 However, their teachers will still be able to set them tests from any English Literature unit or topic.

-This feature is available only for English at the moment, but we'll be adding it to other subjects soon.
+This feature is available only for English and history at the moment, but we'll be adding it to other subjects soon.